RosieSews/masksnow/content/pages/contact.md

 ## Partnerships

-If you or your company would like to join our mission through materials supply, logistics, operations, etc., we would love to collaborate with you.
+If your group has a similar mission as ours, we'd love to see how we can work together to achieve our goals.
+If your company would like to join our mission through materials supply, logistics, operations, etc., we would love to collaborate with you.

 [partnerships@masksnow.org](mailto:partnerships@masksnow.org)